stevedonovan/findr/readme.md

 Furthermore we allow an additional condition after this implied glob pattern.
 If it's `<` or `>`, then the meaning is a path size expression, otherwise it's a time expression.
-You can use `?` to "escape" space in shortcut filters, however this would match other characters too.
+You can use `?` to "escape" space in the glob part, however this would match other characters too.

 So `findr '.c after last tues'` will give me all C source files modified after last Tuesday,